 Pregnancy after cervical cancer surgery may seem like such an impossible dream.
 As long as you are diagnosed early enough and only undergo a LEEP or cone biopsies, you are probably able to have a baby.
-You may need help from a specialist either before or during pregnancy, but it should still be possible.
+You may need help from a specialist to get pregnant and to monitor you during pregnancy, but it should still be possible.

 One thing that is reassuring to know is that HPV is not passed on to babies during pregnancy or labor and delivery.
 HPV does not cross the placenta.
 So that's one thing you don't have to worry about!

 Another thing that you shouldn't worry about is pregnancy causing the cancer to come back.
 Cervical cancer is not like some types of breast cancer that are estrogen-dependent.
 Pregnancy hormones do not cause cervical cancer.
 HPV may show up again on your Pap smear during pregnancy, but it usually disappears spontaneously after delivery.
 My Pap test during pregnancy was actually normal.